 Step 3.
 Apply Liquid Detergent

 Rub a liquid laundry detergent into the stained portion of the fabric.
 Work it in gently with your fingers.
 You want both sides to be soaked through.
 Liquid laundry detergent is excellent at removing the greasy parts of the barbecue sauce that try to cling to the fibers of your clothing.
-Most laundry detergents will pack the punch needed to soak into the stain.
-I've had lots of success with Tide and OxiClean.
+Most laundry detergents will pack a punch needed to soak into the stain.
+Tide and OxiClean are both highly effective for this.
 Let this sit for up to 10 minutes before thoroughly rinsing in lukewarm or room temperature water.
 If you don't have liquid laundry detergent, you can substitute a mild dish soap during this step.

 Step 4.
 Bleach Any White Clothing